 - 1 thinly sliced and seeded jalapeno optional

-- Combine the first 8 casserole ingredients in a large bowl.
+- Combine the casserole ingredients (except the chicken) in a large bowl.
 Mix until smooth.
-Add the cooked chicken.
+Fold in the cooked chicken.

 - Put into a greased casserole dish.
 Top with the reserved cheddar, bacon, and sliced jalapenos (if using).